 Transactions with Other Related Parties.
 We hire marine vessels and helicopter transportation services at the prevailing market rate from subsidiaries of SEACOR Holdings Inc., SEACOR Marine Holdings Inc. and Era Group Inc. We paid \$47,000, \$0.7 million and \$6.0 million for the hire of such vessels and such services during the years ended December 31, 2017, 2016 and 2015, respectively.
-A member of our Board of Directors serves as the Chief Executive Officer and Executive Chairman of the Board of Directors of SEACOR Holdings Inc., the Non-Executive Chairman of the Board of Directors of Directors of Era Group Inc.
+A member of our Board of Directors serves as the Chief Executive Officer and Executive Chairman of the Board of Directors of SEACOR Holdings Inc., the Non-Executive Chairman of the Board of Directors of SEACOR Marine Holdings Inc. and the Non-Executive Chairman of the Board of Directors of Era Group Inc.